CanberraUAV/admin/administrivia/index.rst

 Notes for meeting chair/minute takers
 -------------------------------------

-One idea behind the current documentation system was to have an "automatically current meeting agenda" for any given meeting. i.e, every project in the in-progress directory was current, so it should be on the default meeting agenda (along with whatever other standing items we want, such as "other business").
+One idea behind the current documentation system was to have an "automatically current meeting agenda" for any given meeting. e.g. every project in the in-progress directory was current, so it should be on the default meeting agenda (along with whatever other standing items we want, such as "other business").

 We now have a tireless robot assistant to help us with administration.
 It can't yet tidy my workshop, but can update "administrivia/minutes/template.rst.copyme" with today's date and whenever the in-progress items change.
 So for any given day, if we are having a meeting, this file is the agenda.
 If you want to put something else on the agenda, consider moving it to "in-progress" before the meeting (hint/nudge, update project documentation before meetings ;)